ibm-cloud-docs/monitoring/access_key.md

-## Reseting the access key
+## Resetting the access key
 {: #reset}

-If the access key is compromissed or you have a policy to renew it after a number of days, you can generate a new key and delete the old one.
+If the access key is compromised or you have a policy to renew it after a number of days, you can generate a new key and delete the old one.

 To renew the access key for an IBM Cloud Monitoring with Sysdig instance, complete the following steps: